 Toren includes the quote in the liner notes to the album, and she also features an excerpt from King’s sermon “Remaining Awake Through a Great Revolution.”
 Of the inspiration, she said, “Just reading those quotes are super-inspiring.
 Here’s a guy that went through a lot of shit, right?
 He was like, there’s a goodness in everybody, and the quote I got was ‘a deep fog of misunderstanding.’”

 Her major takeaway: “It’s a misunderstanding, y’all, we can get through this.”
 That thought was necessary for Toren, as much of the music on Scintillating Beauty was written shortly after the 2016 presidential election.
 Like many artists, she was shocked by the results, which catapulted Donald Trump into the Oval Office, and she thought about how she could affect things.
 “I’m writing music from the place where I’m at about how I fit in.”

 From the immediate response to the election, especially the Women’s March and the growing series of public actions, Toren saw that she wasn’t alone in her sentiments.
-She delivered a paper for the University of British Columbia Colloquium on Improvisation that became an article in late 2017 called “Human Kind: Music for Empathic Action.”
+She delivered a lecture for the University of British Columbia Colloquium on Improvisation that became an article in late 2017 called “Human Kind: Music for Empathic Action.”
 In it she detailed the growth of her political consciousness and the urgency to present music that reflects this unique moment.